[PR]

 sub-field/key will contain the full set of entities.
 If there are extended

-sub-field/key will contain the full set of
+entities, the extended_entities sub-field/key will contain the full set of

 those.
-Additionally, the display_text_range
+Additionally, the display_text_range sub-field/key will contain an

 array of two Unicode code point indices, identifying the inclusive start and